dramforever/vscode-ghc-simple/README.md

     ![Inline REPL demo screenshot](https://github.com/dramforever/dram.cf/raw/master/repo/vscode-ghc-simple/inline-repl.png)

+    If the first line of a block begins with `:set`, it also applies to loading dependency modules.
+One use is to override `-fbyte-code` or `-fobject-code` settings.

 6. **Definition and usages:** See definitions amd references of identifiers.
 Supports both module level and local identifiers.
 Implemented with `:loc-at` and `uses`.
 Does not yet support identifiers imported from packages.